A Gathering in Worship Offered by the People of the Church of Christ, Union

 Call to Prayer

-Ringing the Peace Bell
+Ringing of the Peace Bell

 The Union Church Peace Bell was created by Jeff Enge in honor of Union Church member Carl Eschbach (1904-1998).
 A twin bell hangs in Berea’s sister province in Japan and is also rung in the hope of peace for all nations.